The Service LAW

-It has been noticed that there is still bad practice in our league with much illegal serving and this isn't just happening in the lower divisions.
+It had been noticed that there is still much bad practice in our league with illegal serving and not just occuring in the lower divisions.
 It was felt that it might be useful to display the following YouTube video on how to serve correctly.
 It runs for approximately 5 1/2 minutes and makes interesting viewing and there is something there for all to benefit.

-As the ball is falling, the server shall strike it so that it touches first his court and then, after passing over or around the net assembly, touches the receiver’s court; in doubles, the ball shall touch successively the right half court of the server and receiver.
-From the time at which the ball leaves the server’s hand until it is struck it shall be above the level of the playing surface and behind the server’s end line.
+2.6.3.
+As the ball is falling, the server shall strike it so that it touches first his court and then touches directly the receiver’s court; in doubles, the ball shall touch successively the right half court of the server and receiver.

-Whenever there is a clear failure to comply with the requirements for a good service, no warning shall be given and the receiver shall score a point.
-Exceptionally the umpire shall relax the requirements for a good service where he is satisfied that compliance is prevented by physical disability.
+2.6.7.
+Exceptionally, the umpire may relax the requirement for a good service where he is satisfied that compliance is prevented by a physical disability.